cmembrez/robot-butler-themed-service/README.md

 We ended up finding how the Elegoo was already sending its data from the ESP32 to the Arduino on one of the examples and got inspired by it.
 It ends up as
 - ESP32 has 2 serial channels : 1 that will serve as UART communication to the Arduino and 1 to print on the serial.
 - Arduino Uno R3 will directly print what it receives as it has only serial connection available.
-### Websocket communication
-#### Problem
-Our first problem was to find a way to use the prebuilt face recognition code from OpenCV combined with the websocket connection as we receive the frame through this communication rather than capturing it from a camera directly linked to the Pi.
-It is good to point out that the prebuilt code also needed to be adapted to the overall loop’s behavior.
-Indeed, this encapsulation in the websocket loop meant that the global while loop that is constantly taking the stream input was now replaced with the websocket loop behavior that provides the frame sent from the ESP32.
-Speaking of that, our second problem was to find a way to send via the frame buffer to the Pi.
-Indeed, we need to find a way to send our //TODO where from code websocket in ESP32 ?
-Tuto/already there ?
-#### Solution
-- Loop, refactoring, search
-- Stability of computation before on piZero, better handling Pi4, more powerful
-### MQTT communication
-#### Problem
-We had two main problems for the MQTT communication.
-The first one was that the mosquitto server had a running problem : the process wouldn’t be killed properly, so when we launched it again, it would give us a handshake error saying that the server was already in use.
-The second was that the response was really slow when we tried to subscribe, publish and use the PiZero as a broker.
-#### Solution
-It turns out, quite obviously, that our PiZero was overwhelmed with all the tasks.
-Thus, upgrading the board to a Pi 4B changed the whole thing.
-As the code often crashed on the Pi Zero due to a too high demand of computation power, the process wasn’t able to end properly and wouldn’t respond anymore.
-That goes the same for the pub/sub notification, as the whole process wasn’t responding anymore, the Pi Zero couldn’t handle any more requests nor couldn’t it update the pending pushes.

 ### Face recognition
 #### Problem
 Our main problem with the face recognition was that the FPS were really low, the computation in itself took a while but wasn’t the main issue.